Family Center of Southern New Jersey, Inc. improves South Jersey residents' health, opportunities and self-sufficiency by providing a wide variety of

 full range of services for individuals and families in need.
 The Hispanic

-access to services for clients served while maintaining a particular
+access to services while maintaining a particular

 Family Center of Southern New Jersey, through its comprehensive programs